robytecoder/CyberSecurityLab/home.md

 With the gathered information, cookie manipulation is performed to bypass authentication.

+> **Authorization Bypass Through User-Controlled Key [CWE-639]**:
+>
+> The system's authorization functionality does not prevent one user from gaining access to another user's data or record by modifying the key value identifying the data.

 The `user` and `role` guest cookie parameters stored in the browser are modified with the _Access ID_ and name values of the super admin account.
 This allows access to the _Uploads_ page, where a file uploader is now visible.

-## Initial Access / Execution
+## Execution

-The next phase involves gaining initial access by uploading a [PHP reverse shell](https://github.com/BlackArch/webshells/blob/master/php/php-reverse-shell.php).The attacker prepares by downloading the reverse shell script and configuring it with the attacker's IP address and a listening port.
+The next phase involves gaining initial access by uploading a [PHP reverse shell](https://github.com/BlackArch/webshells/blob/master/php/php-reverse-shell.php).
+The attacker prepares by downloading the reverse shell script and configuring it with the attacker's IP address and a listening port.

 Once the script is uploaded, an attempt to access the `/uploads` resource results in a "forbidden" response.
 A Netcat listener is then initiated on the attacker's machine, ready to catch any incoming connections.